 The Galapagos Islands have long been on our bucket list.
 Finally tuition-free when our youngest graduated from college, we treated ourselves to the adventure of a lifetime.
-Here’s what we learned about being of “a certain age” and visiting the giant tortoises, blue-footed boobies and friendly sea lions of The

 Don’t book the wrong trip!

 You must book passage on a Park Service-approved boat to tour the islands.
 You can’t just show up and start looking around.
 For the protection of the animals and the ecosystems of the islands, the boats are scheduled so very few people are allowed on any one island at a time.

 Choosing the proper boat with the proper group is imperative!
 Our boat carried sixteen passengers, and most vessels touring The Galapagos are that intimate.
 We didn’t want to end up on a party boat and we felt it was necessary to be with a group of people with similar activity levels.

 After much research, we booked passage with Road Scholar, a non-profit organization that focuses on lifelong learning.
 We weren’t kept up by all-night revellers with more energy than we had, didn’t feel like we were holding up the pace on hikes and felt completely comfortable in our bathing suits in front of everyone.